 As the owner of Classy Ragdolls I am passionate about the breed.
 I use only the highest standards for breeding and only quality food and services for my cats.
 You will be receiving a purebred, TICA registered, healthy and pampered kitten that has been bred to achieve standards in appearance and a great personality.
 I aim to please...not just you but also my kittens.
 That's why I will do everything possible to ensure a smooth and hassle free transition.
-You kitten comes with an airline approved carrier, a blanket, toys, a food sample package and the medical records.
-My vet uses Merial Purevax FVRCP to prevent many common illnesses.
-Side note: In January 2017, Merial was acquired by Boehringer Ingelheim.
+Your kitten comes with an airline approved carrier, a blanket, toys, a food sample package and the medical records.
+My vet uses Merial Purevax FVRCP to prevent many common illnesses. ***Side note: In January 2017, Merial was acquired by Boehringer Ingelheim.
 They still produce the non-adjuvanted vaccine which has eliminated potential long term serious side effects at the injection site.
-I use the Purina Pro kitten program (All produced in the USA) as well as canned food twice per day to ensure a healthy kitten will leave my home after 12 weeks of age.
+I use the Purina Pro kitten food program.
+Purina is an American company with their products being sourced and produced in the USA supporting local families.
+I also give them canned food twice per day to ensure a healthy kitten will leave my home after 12 weeks of age.
 All of this to ensure that your kitten is off to a great healthy life.
 You will find in my contract a health guarantee that requires your veternarian to inspect the kitten within 5 days of purchase.
 This is a wellness visit for your benefit.
 The wellness visit typically includes: temperature, weight, eyes, ears, nose, bone and joint inspection, as well as a check for worms or parasites (please take a stool sample with you).

 My contract also gives me first right of refusal should you ever need to change ownership.